Skip to main content Link Search Menu Expand Document (external link)

 Scrolling Camera

-• At the end of PlayerMove::Update, set the camera.x equal to the player’s position.x (leave the camera.y as 0)
+• At the end of PlayerMove::HandleUpdate, set the camera.x equal to the player’s position.x.
+You don’t need to change the camera.y because the original Super Mario Bros. does not scroll up and down

 Now the player will start at the leftmost edge on the screen, and you should be able to move through the level.
-For now, the player will always remain on the leftmost edge on screen.
+For now, the player will always remain on the leftmost edge on screen, like this:

 You may notice that if you’re standing right next to a tall green pipe, start running into the pipe, and try to jump, you won’t be able to jump over the pipe.
 This is a bug because the pipe is made of multiple “blocks.”
 You do not need to fix this in the lab, but if you’re curious how to fix it, we discuss in “Taking it Further!”

 Next, we want to horizontally center the player on screen.
-To do this, should subtract 300 (half the screen width) when calculating the new camera.x value in PlayerMove
+To do this, should subtract half the window width when calculating the new camera.x value in PlayerMove

 In the original Super Mario Bros., you can’t move the camera backwards, and you can’t move the player off the screen to the left.
 You can only scroll forward.
 We want this, so: